radioactive-labs/plutonium-core/README.md

-# Plutonium: Take Your Rails Productivity Nuclear🚀!
+# Plutonium: Take Your Rails Productivity Nuclear🚀

 **Plutonium** picks up where Rails left off, introducing application level concepts and tooling, transforming the way you build applications with Rails.
 It's a culmination of lessons learned from years of developing nearly identical applications and is designed to save you from the drudgery of re-implementation.